Minimum Time Consensus of Multi-agent System under Fuel Constraints: Concluding Remarks

 \section{Concluding Remarks}

-For an $N$-agent double integrator system, a method to compute the minimum time to consensus and the corresponding consensus point subject to fixed fuel budget and bounded inputs is presented.
-The key tool of our method i.e., the attainable set for each agents under fuel budget constraints is characterized.
+For a set of $N$ double integrator agents, a method to compute the minimum time to consensus and the corresponding consensus point subject to a fixed fuel budget and bounded inputs is presented.
+The key tool of our method, i.e., the attainable set for each agent under fuel budget constraints, is characterized.
 Several important properties of this attainable set are also derived.
-In particular, the convexity property is established which allows us to use Helly's theorem for distributing the computation required in our method.
-Polynomial equations for the boundary of attainable set are derived in terms of the state variables and final time.
+In particular, the convexity property is derived, which allows us to use Helly's theorem for distributing the computation required in our method.
+Initial conditions configurations for which consensus is possible under bounded inputs and fixed fuel budget constraint are also characterized.

-Using Helly’s theorem, the computation for $N$-agents is broken into separate computations that consist of sets of $\Mycomb[N]{3}$ triplets.
-The computation of minimum time consensus for each of these triplets is independent and hence is also distributed among the $N$ agents.
-For the case with three agents, by solving these boundary equations of attainable set simultaneously, a closed-form expression is obtained for the minimum time consensus point and minimum time.
-Then, among the minimum times computed for each triplet, the largest one is the overall minimum time to consensus.

-Our approach of computing intersection of sets is based on Groebner basis based elimination algorithm which gives us quadratic or linear expressions for the minimum time to consensus and the corresponding states in terms of initial conditions.
-Further, it is observed that not all initial conditions for agents can guarantee consensus.
-Thus, a set of initial conditions from which consensus is possible is constructed.
-As a consequence, we also note that consensus is always restricted to particular region in the state-space.

-The key ideas used in the paper are applicable to a variety of systems where attainable sets are convex and their boundaries can be tractably characterized.
-We are currently exploring characterization of such attainable sets for second order linear systems with damping and oscillation terms.
-It is also of interest in future to consider higher order linear systems and non-linear systems for which attainable sets can be approximated by convex sets.
-Also, relaxing the all to all communication to develop a decentralized control scheme for minimum time consensus under fixed fuel budget will be pursued.
+The key ideas used in the paper apply to a variety of systems where attainable sets are convex and their boundaries can be tractably characterized.
+It is also of interest in the future to consider higher-order linear systems and non-linear systems for which attainable sets can be approximated by convex sets.
 Further, more efficient ways of computing the intersection point of all attainable sets will be explored.
-An immediate direction currently under consideration is to compute the minimum amount of fuel that all agents must carry for consensus to be possible in fixed time.
+An immediate direction currently under investigation is to compute the minimum amount of fuel that all agents must carry for consensus to be possible in a fixed time.